Marcus Freeman: 2022 season

-Freeman opened the 2022 season with losses to Ohio State and Marshall, thus becoming first head coach in Notre Dame history to start his career with three losses.
+Freeman opened the 2022 season with losses to No. 2 Ohio State and Marshall, thus becoming first head coach in Notre Dame history to start his career with three losses.

-He gained his first win the following week against the Golden Bears.
-Freeman's Irish would go on to finish the regular season ranked 19th with a record of 8-4, including a win over No. 5 Clemson.
-They were awarded a berth in the Gator Bowl where they defeated South Carolina 45–38.
+He gained his first win the following week against the California Golden Bears.
+Freeman's Irish would go on to finish the regular season ranked 19th with a record of 8–4, including a win over No. 5 Clemson.
+They were awarded a berth in the Gator Bowl, where they defeated South Carolina 45–38.